Are Gutters Really Necessary?

 Our Recommendation

 Gutters are necessary in most cases.
 However, if you want to know whether or not your new construction or home improvement project requires gutters, consider the property’s landscaping features, the climate, the overhang, and the foundation type.
-If you find that you do need gutters, we recommend that you get at least three quotes from three gutter installers to compare pricing and offerings.
+If you find that you do need gutters, we recommend that you get at least three quotes from reliable gutter installers to compare pricing and offerings.

 We also encourage you to consider investing in a gutter guard system.
 Gutter guards block debris from entering your gutters and push it out.
 Then, you can rake up the fallen debris or knock off standing debris with a broom.
-We have listed some of our top gutter guard recommendations below.
+We have listed two of our top gutter guard recommendations below.

 LeafFilter